 Hygiene is also a top concern.
 From high-tech sprayers to ultraviolet lights, the big players in the industry are looking into new products and technologies to ensure their facilities and guest rooms are properly sanitized.
 With such investments, travelers should not be surprised if they begin to see a hefty cleaning fee on their bill under the infamous resort fee.
 Cleaning wipes and hand sanitizers will certainly be provided to guests alongside the usual shampoo and body lotion.

-In the months to come, we may sadly see smaller players going out of business as adapting to this pandemic will require a lot of expensive investments.
+In the months to come, we may sadly see smaller players going out of business as adapting to this pandemic will require many expensive investments.
 The small bed & breakfast and boutique hotels may struggle and be unable to compete with the bigger chains such as The Four Seasons or Hyatt who are already spending millions on Research & Development and on communication campaigns to ensure their clients’ good health and promote their new safety standards.

 It has now become more important than ever before to have travel assistance services in case of emergencies.
 If you are planning a domestic or international trip during the pandemic, find out which services are offered to you through Global Travel Plus.
 For more information about COVID-19 and the latest news and updates, visit https://www.globaltravelplus.com/Covid-19.aspx.